 Protogonus is our Beowulf cluster used for preparing, debugging and inspecting various parallel applications that use MPI.

-It is worth noting upfront that skipping the hostname step included in other descriptions was not a good idea and will be remedied eventually.
+An important lesson learnt was that there are an awful lot of outdated documents on this subject that are on the top of Google’s search results.
+It is also worth noting that skipping the hostname step included in other descriptions was not a good idea and since got remedied.

 Preparation works included gathering, cataloguing, and checking the hardware planned to be assigned to the FINAL Labs™ Protogonus HPC Cluster.
 These include network components and various boxes that are to act as nodes of the system.

 The early decision to go with Ubuntu was made, even though other solutions, such as rocks, are available.
 We believe that a more mainstream platform can mean access to more support material if needed.
 For a lean setup, Ubuntu Server was chosen.